Skip to main content

 1. If the saved distributor is still installed, and connected (getAckDistributor() is still the same), re-register to it

-2. If the saved distributor isn’t used anymore (getAckDistributor() is null), and there are distributors on the system: show a notification to inform the application has been unregistered, with an action to open your application on click.
+2. If the saved distributor isn’t used anymore (getAckDistributor() is null), and there are distributors on the system: show a notification to inform the user that the application has been unregistered, with an action to open your application on click.
 Then you will be able to try to use UnifiedPush default distributor.

 3. If no distributors are available, you should show a notification to inform that UnifiedPush isn’t available anymore and fallback to another solution.
 You may need to add an action to your notification to start a special service on click.